mattroid/mattroid.github.io/_posts/2016-09-23-welcome-to-jekyll.markdown

 date:   2016-09-23 16:46:23 -0700
 categories: update
 ---
-Willamette Innovations software developers all along the Willamette Valley and is growing every day.
+Willamette Innovations software has developers all along the Willamette Valley and is growing every day.
 Each of our developers is hand-picked based on their skills and ability to work as a team.
 We're big enough to help, agile enough to respond to the changing needs of our clients.
 Willamette Innovations works with your business or government agency, no matter its size, to be faster and more effective on the web and internally.

 Willamette Innovations Consultancy was founded in 2006 by Matthew O'Connor who saw the need for highly skilled software engineers who could help business and government agencies across the Willamette Valley.
 Working from home, Matt spent his evenings building a business by helping small businesses.
 As clients his clients grew, it became a full-time operation that involved the skills of many more developers who shared Matt's philosophy of building programs and websites for clients that perfectly fit their needs